Hao-Starrr/Hao-Starrr.github.io/_pages/projects.md

     <td width="25%"><img src="../images/uav.gif" width="800" /></td>
     <td>
       <strong>Quadrotor’s Planning and Control 2024 </strong> <br>
-      This project realized the state estimation, planning, trajectory optimization, and control of a quadrotor from scratch. <br>
+      This project realized the state estimation, planning, trajectory optimization, and control of a quadrotor from scratch.
+Find the code <a href="https://github.com/Hao-Starrr/quadrotor-planning-state-estimation-control">here</a>.<br>
       <strong>What's different:</strong> <br>
       1. State estimation: I implemented <strong>quaternion-based</strong> UKF and complementary filter, which <u>increase 20% efficiency</u> compared with rotation matrices implementation.
 Because of the computational resource limit, I deployed complementary filter on the onboard IMU. <br>
       2. Path planning: A* is used, as well as engineering tricks, like <strong>diagonal heuristic and cross tie breaker</strong>.
 I am achieving <u>20x planning speed improvement</u> in 3D grid map.
 Further improvement includes integrating dynamic model with state-space planning, such as State Lattice Search, Kinodynamic RRT*, Hybrid A* , etc..  <br>